 We could put most of the suggested drills under the category of advanced soccer passing drills, even though they do not look like that at first glance.
-Every soccer practice should include passing drills, especially at the youth level because young players need to enshrine correct technique from the start.
-A great way to instill best passing technique is to attend short-term football camp or residential soccer academy.
+Every soccer practice should include passing drills, especially at the youth level because young players need to enshrine the correct technique from the start.
+A great way to instill the best passing technique is to attend a short-term football camp or residential soccer academy.
 If you are interested in both types of programs, please, see all soccer camps and academies available on Sportlane.

 Passing is an art form, and it can mesmerize if you do it right.
 Even fans know how to appreciate great passers, and one of the fans said that Paul Scholes could find his father with a pass even though he has not seen him since he was five years old.
 All jokes aside, every player on the pitch needs to have decent passing, which is why football passing drills are incorporated into the training routines.

 Even goalkeepers need to have accurate passing because it can lead to counter-attacks.
-If a player or a goalkeeper is not good at passing, that can have a negative effect on the team performance.
+If a player or a goalkeeper is not good at passing, that can have a negative effect on team performance.

 Imagine doing everything right, and just before the finish, a player ruins your chances of scoring a goal because of an incorrect pass.